John van Dongen: Background

-He has been involved in farm organizations and businesses for almost two decades.
-He was on the board of directors of the B.C.
-Dairy Foundation, Agrifoods International Co-operative (Dairyland), B.C.
-Federation of Dairymen's Association and a member of the Farm Debt Review Board.
-He was also chair of the building and finance committee of St. Joseph's Catholic Church in Mission for several years.
+He started his dairy farm in Dewdney in 1975 before moving it to Matsqui (now part of Abbotsford), and in 1979 won election as member of the board of the Fraser Valley Milk Producers' Association.
+He proceeded to serve on the boards of the B.C.
+Dairy Foundation, Agrifoods International Co-operative (Dairyland Canada), B.C.
+Federation of Dairymen's Association and the federal Farm Debt Review Board.